godleon/ansible-role-linux_bonding/README.md

 ### Hardware

-The target machine is going to be provisioned should have multiple NICs for the bonding interface.
+The target machine is going to be provisioned should have multiple NICs for the bonding interface. (**bonding mode 6**, needless to configure switch)

 ### Software